electrified/rc2014-82c55-ide/README.md

 * If you are using the board as an IDE controller, keep the JP1-4 in their default position of 2-3
 * The cutout on the boxed IDE connectors should be towards the RC2014 bus connector in the case of the 44 pin connector, and facing the user in the case of the 40 pin connector.

+## Compatibility
+The IDE board will not work if the Digital IO v1.0 board is present in your RC2014.
+This is due to the IO board having very loose addressing - it responds on any IO address below 128 ending with binary 00, 01 or 10.
+This results in it conflicitng with the IDE adapter.